-Chopping to the point: Overall, it appears that most customers who purchase the Silk’n Flash&Go are relatively please with its performance at permanently removing unwanted hair.
+Overall, it appears that most customers who purchase the Silk’n Flash&Go are relatively pleased with its performance at permanently removing unwanted hair.

 However, it’s important to keep in mind that if you’re expecting the same results as a professional light/laser hair removal treatment, and for it to work as quickly, you’re likely to be disappointed.